brownan/backathon/README.md

 is not stored anywhere.
 It is re-derived from the password if access to the private key is needed (e.g. for a restore operation)

-All files are encrypted using the libsodium
-[Sealed Box](https://download.libsodium.org/doc/public-key_cryptography/sealed_boxes.html)
-construction, which is also implemented with XSalsa20-Poly1305.
+During a backup, all objects are encrypted using the libsodium [Sealed Box](https://download.libsodium.org/doc/public-key_cryptography/sealed_boxes.html) construction, which is also implemented with XSalsa20-Poly1305.
-The encryption key is derived using an X25519 key exchange between the user's public key and an ephemeral key generated for each call.
+The encryption key is derived using an X25519 key exchange between the user's public key and an ephemeral key generated for each object.